MoniMurray/shopping-list/AGILE.md

 | Feedback to User on all feedback - Success/Error                            |                                                                                     | As I user I can see response messages to each action so that I know if they have been successful or not         |

+* In my Testing file [Testing.md](TESTING.md), please see 'Squashed bug # 1'.
+The fix to this bug was to further secure the application and reduce an unregistered user's view to only the Login and Registration pages.

 This is a screenshot of the Kanban board in Projects.